Joan Yarde-Buller: Second marriage

-They divorced in 1949 and the Prince later married Rita Hayworth.
+They divorced in 1949 and he later married Rita Hayworth.

 Third marriage

 In March 1986, Joan married lastly Seymour Berry, 2nd Viscount Camrose, a newspaper magnate.
 They had been friends for more than thirty years.
 They lived at Hackwood Park, the Camrose home in Hampshire.

 After his death in 1995, she was known as the Dowager Viscountess Camrose, also known as Joan, Viscountess Camrose.